-2020 2019
+2021 2020

 \$ \$

-Service charges 4,605,232 4,425,259
+Service charges 4,752,386 4,605,232

-Site rental 644,310 1,591,697
+Site rental 997,356 644,310

-Total 5,249,542 6,016,956
+Total 5,749,742 5,249,542

-Service charges are imposed on an annual basis, and revenue is recognised on an accrual basis.
+Service charges are imposed on an annual basis, and revenue is recognised on an accrual basis as per AASB 1058 Income for not-for-profit entites.
 Service charges are calculated on a rate per bed and per square metre of commercial area held within each premise.
 A bed audit is conducted on a three-year cycle for each premise.
 Capital ingoings are charged when a site undertakes development that increases the site's capacity.
 These are once-off charges to cover the infrastructure costs needed to support the additional capacity and are included in the service charges line above.
 Capital ingoings are recognised when the development occurs.
-In September 2020 an Alpine Support Grant was announced that was distributed to eligible siteholders directly with the intent to assist them paying their Service Charges.
-This was administered by the Department of Jobs, Precincts and Regions (DJPR) and distributed directly to stakeholders; this did not impact the Board.
-This did not impact the revenue recognised by the Board for Service Charges.

 Site rental is recognised under the terms and conditions of each lease and in accordance with the Board's role as a Committee of Management of any Crown land deemed to be permanently reserved under the Crown Lands Reserve Act 1978.
 The general terms and conditions for site rental are based on a formal valuation undertaken on a three-year cycle for each site holder.
 During the years between valuations, site rental increases in line with the CPI released by the Australian Bureau of Statistics.
-During the 2020 Financial Year, the state government offered a rent relief for commercial tenants; this program was by application only with evidence of the Federal JobKeeper program included for applications received after 4th June 2020.
-The majority of sites held within Falls Creek applied and received a portion of relief for the 2020 calendar year under this program.
-The revenue recognised above is net of the rent relief applicable to sites, with total relief provided of approximately \$1m.
+During the 2021 Financial Year, the state government offered a rent relief for commercial tenants with similar Terms & Conditions to the rent relief program held in the 2020 Financial Year.
+This rent relief program covered the period 28 July 2021 - 15 March 2022.
+Sites were to apply directly to the Board, with the majority of sites taking up this program.
+The above revenue recognised is net of the rent relief applicable, with total relief provided for the 2021 Financial Year being approximately \$0.5m (2020: \$1m).